 - Ingot and shaped casting technology.

-- Application of phase diagrams and transformations to solidification: casting alloys and microstructures.
+- Revision of phase diagrams and transformations applied to solidification: segregation, constitutional supercooling, casting alloys and microstructures.

 - Casting defects and design of shaped castings.